EMERGENCY VEHICLE EQUIPMENT INSTALLER

 - Install electronics into vehicles, including light bars, laptop mounts, DVRs, sirens, recording devices, remote start systems, and microphones.

 - Upfit vehicles with a variety of equipment, including prisoner transport seating, partitions, firearm mounts, equipment storage units, modified interior/exterior panels, and K-9 equipment.

-- Install electrical wiring, connect electrical fittings, drill holes, and perform all physical tasks associated with modifying vehicles for the installation of electronic equipment.
+- Install electrical wiring, connect electrical fittings, and drill holes; perform all physical tasks associated with modifying vehicles for the installation of electronic equipment.

 - Design and construct vehicle-specific cable assemblies and sub-assemblies necessary for mobile vehicle installations.

 - Develop wiring routes throughout vehicles to provide for the most efficient wiring paths and to enable future replacement and troubleshooting.

 - Design and fabricate fixtures; modify existing equipment using MIG welding machines, plasma cutters, lathes, and shear, brake, and roll machines.